UK Mortgage Affordability Calculator 2026

 Contractor day rateSpecialist lenders£400/day × 48 weeks = £96K

-Top tip for self-employed: Minimising taxable income for HMRC purposes directly reduces your mortgage borrowing capacity.
-If you plan to buy a property in the next 2–3 years, consider taking more income (and paying more tax) to maximise your mortgage affordability.
+Top tip: Minimising taxable income for HMRC purposes directly reduces mortgage capacity.
+If you plan to buy within 2–3 years, taking more income (and paying more tax) can materially raise affordability.
 A good accountant can advise on the optimal balance.

 What Will Your Monthly Mortgage Payment Be?